 In recent years, certain journals have published

-of data-fits for two-unknown Gaussian cases.
+of data-fits for 2-unknown Gaussian cases.

 None of the papers' authors has understood